Skip to main content

 Pay attention to what your stakeholders are saying but also what they aren't saying.

-Use your decision making skills to read between the lines and ask intelligent questions.
+Use your decision-making skills (just one example of a resource management skill) to read between the lines and ask intelligent questions.
 For example, if your stakeholders are insisting on a software engineer with 30+ years of experience to build a simple app, get curious about that.
 Would substituting a less seasoned developer with more in-depth knowledge of a newer programming language be a better fit?
 Why or why not?

 Clearly defining project requirements will help you assess what skills are required to deliver the work beyond your project sponsor’s conjecture.
 Luckily, DPM has a complete guide to defining requirements that should help you figure out what the heck your stakeholders are asking for.